Oversteer: Why Infiniti Isn't Taken Seriously as a Luxury Car Company

 Infiniti has lost its identity as a performance—luxury division.
 And that's not just me trying to make Infiniti a company like Lexus, but what Infiniti actually labels themselves as.
 And Infiniti doesn't seem to have the need for speed.
 Yes cars like the IPL existed, but that was really just an exterior package.
 And then you have the current Q50/Q60 Red Sports, which is a step in the right direction, but when you add it all in, an Audi S4 or BMW 340i M-Sport is just as fast, for just as much money, with a better interior and less HP.
 And speaking of HP specs, an Infiniti Q50 3.0T Sport should be the actual trim level competing with the aforementioned Audi and BMW.
 The Red Sport should be targeting The BMW M3.
 But let's not even mention that, that's a one-sided slaughter, in both stats, price, and practicality, in the M3s favor.

-Infiniti doesn't offer a solid option to take on the Midsize Luxury car segment.
+Infiniti doesn't offer a solid option to take on the Fullsize Luxury car segment.
 The Q70 is there but there is a difference between living and existing right?
-Speaking of the Q70, it is a car that isn't exactly sure if it wants to be a midsize car or a full-sized car.
+Speaking of the Q70, it is a car that isn't exactly sure if it wants to be a full-sized car or a Saloon.
 And it frankly fails at both.
 It's a cumbersome car in every way.
 And the best way to put it is that it doesn't feel comfortable in its own skin.
 And when it comes to SUVs, there is always something wrong here or there.
 Infiniti isn't accepting the sport in sports performance lineup.
 They constantly tease a push in that direction but never come through in the end.

 Conflict of Interest?